hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/angela.png" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-	Angela is a sophomore Molecular Biology major with a minor in Biostatistics, with current plans to move into industrial biological research, possibly pursuing graduate school.
+	Angela is a junior Molecular Biology major with a minor in Biostatistics, with current plans to move into industrial biological research, possibly pursuing graduate school.
+She is a [Carbon Fellow](http://www.luc.edu/sustainability/research/studentfellowships/carbon_fellowships/index.shtml) and was recently accepted into the [BS Biology/MS Bioinformatics](http://luc.edu/bioinformatics/accelerateddegrees/) accelerated degree program.
 She joined the Wheeler lab fall of 2016 after attending the computer science section of the First Year Research Experience that summer.
 Outside of lab, she enjoys seeing musicals, including winning the Book of Mormon lottery this summer, and attending concerts, once driving four hours to Warped Tour to crowd surf at Neck Deep.
 </figcaption>
 </figure>
 <br>